kingdave4/ToDoList-Solutions/README.md

 - **Testing Strategy (Backend):**
   - **Framework:** Jest is used as the test runner, along with `supertest` for making HTTP requests to the API endpoints during testing.
   - **Approach:** Integration tests are written to cover the API endpoints directly.
 The `dataService` and `userService` modules are mocked using `jest.mock()` to isolate the route handlers from the actual file system during tests, allowing for predictable and controlled test scenarios.
 Tests cover success cases, error handling (e.g., 404 Not Found, 400 Bad Request, 401 Unauthorized), and edge cases (e.g., missing data, invalid tokens).

-## Assumptions

-- Node.js and npm are installed on the system running the application.
-- The backend server is expected to run on port 3000.
-If this port is occupied, the frontend might need its `backendUrl` variable updated in `src/App.vue`.
-- The `data/todos.json` and `data/users.json` files will be created automatically if they don't exist when the backend first tries to write to them.
-- Environment variables (JWT_SECRET, ADMIN_USERNAME, ADMIN_PASSWORD) are expected to be set for the backend.

-## Trade-offs (Optional)

-- **JSON File Storage:** While simple, using a JSON file for data storage is not suitable for production due to potential race conditions, lack of scalability, and inefficient querying.
-A database would be a better choice for real-world applications.
-- **Basic Error Handling:** Frontend error handling is basic and primarily displays messages to the user.
-More robust error handling and user feedback mechanisms could be implemented.
-- **No Frontend Tests:** Due to time constraints or focus, frontend unit/component tests were not included in this migration scope.
-- **Basic Frontend Authentication Flow:** The frontend handles basic login/logout.
-More advanced features like "remember me," password reset, or account recovery are not implemented.